network-reconstruction/Networks/Guide.md

 ## Package Creation/ Export:

-In case more packages need to be created two scripts have been provided
+In case more packages need to be created two scripts have been provided, documentation are auto compiled with package `sphinx`

 ### Package setup: `setup_file_tree.sh`